SCAN (newspaper): History

-Since 1967 SCAN has claimed many journalistic achievements.
-It has worked with the police to gather information on crime and delivered breaking news on Parliamentary scandals and national strikes.
+Since 1967 SCAN has worked with the police to gather information on crime and delivered breaking news on Parliamentary scandals and national strikes.
 Every year the SCAN sports team reports live and in detail on the largest intervarsity sports tournament in Europe, and the number of students reading SCANs criticisms of voter turnout in university-wide sabbatical elections is often greater than the turnout itself.
 SCAN has also interviewed MPs, cabinet ministers, NUS presidents, and such diverse names as Owen Jones, Ian Hislop, James May, Simon Bird, Rolf Harris, and the Kaiser Chiefs.
 A complete archive of SCAN is kept in refrigeration beneath the university library.

 Organisation

 SCAN is run by students at Lancaster University and is managed by student-led company LUSU.
-It has the conflicting tasks of entertaining and informing the students of Lancaster while giving its writers a low-stakes environment in which to develop, and of voicing student opinion while constantly and speculatively testing it.
 Unlike most student societies at Lancaster, SCAN is a constitutional part of the union.
 LUSU's vice president for Campaigns & Communications has ultimate control over SCANs content, but the editor is able to influence union policy from a permanent seat in LUSU Council.
-In order to contribute regularly to the paper, a person must become a member of SCAN by paying £3 to the joint student media initiative.
 The editor is the budget holder and spokesperson of SCAN, and is elected each year from the membership at SCANs summer AGM.
 The remainder of SCANs executive, including the heads of photography, web, and mobile, the production team, and the eight sections editors, are selected from the membership at the discretion of the editor.
 Section editors may select a deputy and can remove the editor with a vote of no confidence.

 2,000 copies of the newspaper are distributed in 'bins' around campus every other Monday morning.
 SCAN does not charge for its papers or advertise for external companies, and has no formal political sympathies.
-Its editorial stance varies significantly from year to year and its opinion pieces demonstrate wide internal pluralism, sometimes to the point of being combined into contrived and supererogatory 'head-to-head' articles.
+Its editorial stance varies from year to year and its opinion pieces demonstrate wide internal pluralism, sometimes to the point of being combined into contrived and supererogatory 'head-to-head' articles.
 However, SCANs legal and financial dependence on the students' union has often brought its true political independence into question.
 On 23 November 2015, the union censored a cartoon in SCAN about a failed LUSU referendum on whether to divest from Israeli companies.
 To avoid such situations SCAN editors often try to build working relationships with union representatives, though it is not unusual for a leading candidate for vice president to be incapable of naming the editor in the first place.

-The SCAN office can be found on the ground floor of Slaidburn House on Lancaster University campus.